 Spyware, also known as grayware, is a type of computer program that attaches itself to a user’s operating system.
 It does this without the user’s consent or knowledge.
 It usually ends up on a computer because of something the user does such as clicking on a button in a pop-up window.
 Spyware can track the user’s Internet usage, cause unwanted pop-up windows, and even direct the user to a host web site.
 For further information, visit the FortiGuard Center.

-Some of the most common types of grayware infection occur when:
+Some of the most common ways of grayware infection include: